A Sexual Forecast for Your Menstrual Cycle6 Min Read

 What Does This All Mean?

 People who menstruate are often dealing with a lot — and those variables can affect everything from a willingness to engage in sex to how you respond to sexual stimuli.
 Identifying and understanding “the hormonal lens” can give you insight as to why these drastic changes occur on a near-weekly basis.

 Every phase of the cycle has its strengths, and it’s worth holding grace for yourself or your partner for any inconsistencies.
-Instead of focusing on the discouraging parts, think of the menstrual cycle as an opportunity to bring a new level of dynamically to your sex life.
+Instead of focusing on the discouraging parts, think of the menstrual cycle as an opportunity to bring a new level to your sex life.

 And to learn more from Alisa Vitti, I suggest checking out her book here!